kunj01/OdooXnmit/README.md

 ## Database Schema

-The application uses a SQLite database with the following main models:
+The application uses a MongoDB database with the following main models:

 - **User** - User accounts and authentication
 - **Project** - Project management